Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Simulation Results and Analysis

 Analyzing Fig. \ref{fig:delay}, when exclusively operating in Stage 1 of our proposed scheme, a substantial rise in queuing delay for LC data is observed when the blockage duration increases beyond 150 ms. In contrast, HC delays remain minimal across all blockage durations due to the multi-connectivity enabled by RSMA.
 Incorporating one-sided AP cooperation in Stage 2 results in a considerable delay reduction for LC data, notably, without requiring a reallocation of transmit power.
 While Stage 1 enables blockage robustness only for critical data, the cooperation at Stage 2 expands resilience to LC data.
 Stage 3, in contrast, involves an optimization of transmit power for central decoding under consideration of the detected blockage.
 As a result, when considering all three stages within the resilience algorithm, the delay of LC data is further reduced, especially for long blockage durations.
 Interestingly, the LC queuing delay first decreases with increasing blockage duration until it saturates.
 This is due to the delayed activation of Stage 3 and the fact that optimized power allocation takes effect with a delay of $n_e$ time steps.
-This makes full cooperation especially effective for longer-lasting blockages, whereas shorter blockages cause comparatively higher delays.\looseness-1
+This makes full cooperation especially effective for longer-lasting blockages, whereas shorter blockages cause comparatively higher delays.
+In comparison, operating permanently in Stage 3 achieves similar performance, with slightly lower delays for blockage durations beyond 100 ms. However, under fast channel fluctuations, Stage 3 alone is less effective, particularly in ensuring low HC delays.
+Overall, Stage 3 shows a strong performance, yet at the expense of significantly higher computational and coordination complexity, as further analyzed later.